 What with school, homework and extracurricular activities, children can often have little free time left during the school term.
-The extended summer holiday period is the perfect time to introduce your child to the world of work with their first summer job.
-Whether it is through a two-week work placement, seasonal work at the local summer camp or going door to door, asking who needs help with their gardening in your local neighbourhood, your child will learn invaluable skills which will set them up for the future.
+The extended summer holiday period can be the perfect time to introduce your child to the world of work with their first summer job.
+Whether it is through a two-week work placement, seasonal work at the local summer camp or going door to door, asking who needs help with their gardening in your local neighbourhood, your child will learn valuable skills they'll find useful later in life.

-Keep's their mind active
+Keeps their mind active

-During the summer if a child does not keep their mind active they risk losing some of their previous learning and will subsequently find it harder to adjust when the new school term begins.
-A summer job or work experience is a great way to keep your child engaged and learning over the summer.
+During the summer, children who don't keep their minds active risk losing some of their previous learning, and will subsequently find it harder to adjust when the new school term begins.
+Working a summer job or performing work experience is a great way to keep your child engaged and learning over the summer.
 It will also instill some routine back into their days and encourage them to get active and out of the house.

 Develop in confidence and learn new skills